e-clearing-net/OCHP/OCHP.md

 ### CdrId
 The CDR-ID is a unique identifier for charge data records.
 It is composed of the CPO-ID followed by an alphanumeric instance of up to 43 characters.
 The length of the string is extended from “36” to “48”.
-CPO-ID definition can be found here: [PartnerID]
+CPO-ID definition can be found here: <a name="PartnerID"></a>

 Case insensitive (normalized to all upper Case); (Characters: [A-Z],[0-9]).